patrickocoffeyo/BootstrapBlocks/README.md

 * /css/less/responsive.less **to** /css/responsive.css
 * /css/less/bootstrap.less **to** /css/bootstrap.css

-I use <A href="http://incident57.com/codekit/">CodeKit</a> to do this, it's a pretty chill app.
+I use <a href="http://incident57.com/codekit/">CodeKit</a> to do this, it's a pretty chill app.

 ##Javascript##
 * **Twitter Bootstrap**